tybalex/obot/docs/docs/04-configuration/04-workspace-provider.md

 #### `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`, `WORKSPACE_PROVIDER_S3_BUCKET`

-These variables configure the s3 or s3-compatible access and bucket to use with the workspace provider.
+Specifying these variables allows you to configure access to an s3 or s3-compatible bucket for the workspace provider to use.
+If the `OTTO8_WORKSPACE_PROVIDER_TYPE` is `s3`, then all of these variables are required for proper configuration.

 #### `WORKSPACE_PROVIDER_S3_BASE_ENDPOINT`